intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

-# Finetune LLM with Axolotl on Intel GPU without coding
+# Finetune LLM with Axolotl on Intel GPU

 [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) is a popular tool designed to streamline the fine-tuning of various AI models, offering support for multiple configurations and architectures.
 You can now use [`ipex-llm`](https://github.com/intel-analytics/ipex-llm) as an accelerated backend for `Axolotl` running on Intel **GPU** *(e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max)*.